 - Promoting technology enabled home care and hospice as the future of the health care delivery system.

 - Promoting high standards of patient care and cost savings in home care and hospice services using technology.

-Former Congressman John Barrow (D-GA-12) experiences telehealth as demonstrated by a telehealth nurse as NAHC President Val J. Halamandaris and HCTAA Executive Director Richard Brennan observe in the background.
+Former Congressman John Barrow (D-GA-12) experiences telehealth as demonstrated by a telehealth nurse as former NAHC President Val J. Halamandaris and HCTAA Executive Director Richard Brennan observe in the background.